 Washington, D.C. – Rep. Ro Khanna (CA-17) issued the following statement:

-Washington, DC – Rep. Ro Khanna (CA-17) released the following statement on the Trump Administration rescinding guidance on how Title IX protects transgender students from discrimination.
+Washington, DC – Rep. Ro Khanna (CA-17) made the following statement on voting “no” for the American Health Care Act:

 In The News

 In California, raging wildfires fueled by climate change have killed at least 40 people, destroyed thousands of homes and businesses and scorched more than 200,000 acres—roughly the size of New York City.
 The fires are now the deadliest in California since record keeping began.
 At least 100,000 people have been forced to evacuate, with about 75,000 people still displaced.

 President Trump campaigned on helping the little guy.
 His latest tax proposal, he says, is about helping the middle guy.

 “It’s a middle-class bill,” Trump promised an audience of truckers last week.

 The U.S.-backed, Saudi-led war and naval blockade in Yemen has sparked a cholera epidemic that has become the largest and fastest-spreading outbreak of the disease in modern world history.
 There are expected to be a million cases of cholera in Yemen by the end of the year, with at least 600,000 children likely to be affected.
 The U.S. has been a major backer of the Saudi-led war.

 If there’s been a single, clear, consistent foreign policy message that’s emerged from the last decade of U.S. elections, it’s simple: Voters are exhausted of open-ended, expensive, destructive, and unaccountable foreign wars.
 From President Bush’s “thumping” in the 2006 midterms to the resonance of retrenchment rhetoric from leaders ranging from Sen.